Data Warehousing and Business Intelligence

 Tags:

 Someone asked me how to do a ragged hierarchy in SSAS.
 I thought it was “natural” in SSAS, i.e. using a “parent column” in the table then make that column a “parent attribute” in a “parent child” dimension.
-But then somebody else asked me the same question and I realised that the issue was that by default we would see the parent node as a child node and to eliminate that we need to set the MembersWithData property to NonLeafDataHidden.
-Here’s the complete scenario.
+But then somebody else asked me the same question and I realised that the issue was that by default we would see the parent node as a child node like this:

 This is what we want to achieve: